vanzhiganov/bugdb/README.md

 1. Categories and subcategories of bugs.
 2. Archive bugs.
 3. Report to show how many bugs were logged, solved in the past one week, month.

-## ChangeLog

-- 02-06-2011 - Added notification everytime a bug is assigned to the user.
-Notifications cannot be currently disabled.
-- 29-05-2011 - Have added a configurations page which will now let you configure default statuses.
-And also see the debug messages.
-- 25-03-2011 - First Commit to Git.
-Also cleaned up the code a little bit.

 # Database